Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "Grown and successful," Daniel nodded.
 "Why?"

-"Well...it ain’t exactly the same with us...but all my cubs?
+"Well... it ain’t exactly the same with us... but all my cubs?
 I don’t wanna see a world where they ain’t got any prospects, or hope, or, y’know.
 A *reason."*

 "Daar," Daniel laid his hand on the big Gaoian’s arm warmly.
 "I *understand.* Really I do.
 I just wish you’d *told* me you had them so I’d’ve had plenty of time to think about how to…" he trailed off and waved his hand toward the curious crowd of Ten’Gewek who were watching.